How to Collaboratively Write a Business Report with Colleagues

 - However, the final writer/editor must discuss any changes in substance with the section writer.
-At this point, if the group planned the report appropriately in Step #1, substance should not change during an edit.
-Therefore, any substance changes here are a danger sign that content was not well planned from the start or the editor is making strategic changes.
+At this point, if the group planned the report appropriately in Step #1, the substance should not change during an edit.
+Therefore, any substance changes here are a dangerous sign that content was not well planned from the start or the editor is making strategic changes.

 The key to successful collaborative report writing is planning content as a group and capturing it in a concept map, letting the right staff write appropriate sections, and giving one person the task of editing the report.

 A group can write a very strong report, and stay happy!